alexey74/datacore_interview/README.md

 ## Instructions

-1. Configure a build system for a go and a python project.
+1. Configure a build system for this monorepo with go and python projects.
     * Builds should run automatically on commit.
     * Individual projects should only be built if there have been changes within the project. e.g. The go build should either not run or stop immediately after starting when changes to the python project are committed.
 2. Some builds require that some steps only be executed when there is a commit to a specific branch.
 Details are included in the associated language project folders.